 - vomit blood or your vomit looks like coffee grounds

-Do not stop taking Clopidogrel tablets USP without talking to the doctor who prescribes it for you.
-People who stop taking Clopidogrel tablets USP too soon have a higher risk of having a heart attack or dying.
-If you must stop Clopidogrel tablets USP because of bleeding, your risk of a heart attack may be higher.
+Do not stop taking Clopidogrel tablets without talking to the doctor who prescribes them for you.
+People who stop taking Clopidogrel tablets too soon have a higher risk of having a heart attack or dying.
+If you must stop Clopidogrel tablets because of bleeding, your risk of a heart attack may be higher.

-Clopidogrel tablets USP are a prescription medicine used to treat people who have any of the following:
+Clopidogrel tablets are a prescription medicine used to treat people who have any of the following: